up42/docs/source/up42-blocks/processing/up42-ndvithreshold.rst

 Supported parameters
 --------------------

-This block applies thresholding for NDVI values.
+This block applies thresholding for `Normalized Difference Vegetation Index (NDVI) <https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index>`_ values.
 This block is mainly suitable to be used with `NDVI SPOT/Pléiades <https://docs.up42.com/up42-blocks/processing/ndvi.html>`_.
-However, other blocks on the marketplace that provide ndvi values can also be used with this block.
+However, other blocks on the marketplace that provide ``NDVI`` values can also be used with this block.

-* ``n_sieve_pixels``: Number of the connected pixels (small polygon) that will be replaced in output with value of their largest neighbor.
+* ``n_sieve_pixels``: Number of the connected pixels (small polygon) that will be replaced in the output with value of their largest neighbor.
 * ``threshold_values``: A list of a dictionary with specific vegetation type and corresponding threshold values.

 Vegetation types and values for thresholding
 --------------------------------------------
 Below are the default threshold values that have been set for the block.
-However, you can change ``threshold_values`` based on your preferences and case study.
+However, you can change ``vegetation types`` and their ``threshold_values`` based on your preferences and case study.

 .. table:: Default threshold values
     :align: center